Written By Leslie Koh

 Now we know God is omniscient ie. He is all-seeing and all-knowing, of everything as well as of what will happen in the past, present, and future.
 That means He would surely have known that Adam and Eve would, at some point, decide to disobey Him.
 He would have known that this sin would condemn not just the duo, but succeeding generations of mankind, along with the earth.

 So why didn’t He “delete” the earth and start all over again?
 After all, another six days’ work wouldn’t have been too difficult, would it?
 Of course, you could argue that knowing man, Creation 2.0 would probably have gone down the same route, anyway.
 So the question is, why did God bother at all?
-Why create a world that He knew was going to go wrong eventually?
+Why did God create this world if He knew it was going to go wrong eventually?

 First, a disclaimer…